CallumRowston/CallumRowston_T1A3/README.md

 - Handle any exceptions relating to the user input
 - Provide a way for the user to reset these values
 - Display the changed values
-- Inform the user the statistics feature is turned off if they are not playing with default settings
+- Make obvious to the user that the statistics feature is turned off if they are not playing with default settings

 ### Menus